-Pilots are our volunteers riding the trishaw bikes.
-As a pilot, you can make a difference in a rewarding community while meeting new people and even getting free exercise.
+Pilots are our volunteers riding the trishaw ebikes.
+As a pilot, you can make a difference in a rewarding community while meeting new people and even getting exercise.
 Without your help and engagement, Cycling Without Age would simply not exist.

 The tasks of a pilot are supported by our volunteers who take bookings, speak with passers-by and assist in helping load and unload passengers.

 Currently the various Chapters in Australia has different guidelines for becoming a pilot (often depending nohow the Chapter is constituted).
 Contact the local Chapter location you want to be a part of, to sign up or get more information.

 Pilots for Cycling Without Age Australia are required to:

 - undergo a 2 hour group introduction training and 3-4 hours individual training.